Unity-Technologies/com.unity.multiplayer.docs/docs/basics/connection-approval.md

 ## Timeout

 Netcode uses a callback system in order to allow for external validation.
 For example, you might have a steam authentication ticket sent as the `ConnectionData` that you want to validate against steams servers.
 This can take some time.
-If you don't call the callback method within the time specified in the `ClientConnectionBufferTimeout` configuration the connection will be dropped.
-This time starts counting when the transport has told  Netcode about the connection.
-This means that if a client (or someone hacking) never sends this information by never sending the buffer, it will still time out and the connection will be dropped.
+If you don't call the callback method within the time specified by the `NetworkConfig.ClientConnectionBufferTimeout` the connection will be dropped.
+The timer starts when the server is notified of the new inbound connection.
+This means that if a client (or someone hacking) never sends any information it will still time out and the connection will be dropped.
+The "Client Connection Buffer Timeout" value can be set via the `NetworkManager` in the inspector view or accessed via the `NetworkManager.NetworkConfig.ClientConnectionBufferTimeout` property.

 ## Security